BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 Talking to her also awards *5 Revives*, *5 Max Potions*, and *5 Exp.
 Candy XL*.

 Exit the village.
-Attempt to use the House Key in the building all the way at the bottom of Sashila Coast, and it will snap in half.
+Attempt to use the House Key in the building all the way at the bottom of Zorrialyn Coast, and it will snap in half.
 We'll continue that quest a bit later on.

 Enter Alamissa Urben at the top of Zorrialyn Desert East.
 Talk to Ren at the entrance and you'll get **Sylveon**, as well as the *Mysterious Black Box*.